ozgunozerk/state-shift/README.md

 >
 > So hoping it will become stable in the future and we won't have to worry about it.

-4. In order to have `states`, we have to have them in the first place.
-The macros expand your struct with a hidden `_state` field.
+4. In order to have `states`, the macros expand your struct with a hidden `_state` field.
 So, when you are constructing your struct, you have to provide this field as well.
 Don't worry about the value, it will be just `(PhantomData)`.
 Feel free to take a look at the example codes to see how it is used.

 > [!TIP]
 > ```rust